ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Switching

-The `.Latest` strategy works by forwarding only events from the latest input `SignalProducer`.
+The `.Latest` strategy forwards only values from the latest input `SignalProducer`.

 ```Swift
 let (numbersSignal, numbersSink) = SignalProducer<AnyObject, NoError>.buffer(5)